well-id/dliswriter/docs/developerguide/lrtypes/iflrs/relations.rst

-IFLR objects and their relations to EFLR objects
+IFLRs' relations to EFLRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The relations of Frame Data and No-Format Frame-Data to their 'parent' EFLR objects is summarised below.
+The relations of :ref:`Frame Data` and :ref:`No-Format Frame Data` to their 'parent' EFLR objects is summarised below.
-For explanation on the differences between ``FrameSet`` and ``FrameItem`` etc., please see `EFLRSet and EFLRItem`_.
+For explanation on the differences between ``FrameSet`` and ``FrameItem`` etc., please see :ref:`EFLRSet and EFLRItem`.

 .. mermaid:: ../../class-diagrams/iflrs-vs-eflrs.mmd